zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 new text displayed on the page (if you don't, make sure to hit 'refresh').

 Cool, we've got text on the page!
 Hit `return` twice so you're two lines below `Hello World`, and type `Hello Moon`.
-Head back over to your live website, and
-notice: The browser ignored the whitespace in your code!
-In order to actually format text, we will need to use HTML tags.
+Great, but very plain.
+In order to actually format text, we will need to use HTML elements.

 #### `<p>`

-On the same line as `Hello World`, right before, add `<p>`, and immediately following, type `</p>`.
-If you do the same for `Hello Moon`, then refresh, on your web page, you'll now see that the two lines are separated.
+On the same line as `Hello World`, right before, add `<p>`, and immediately following, `</p>`.
+If you do the same for `Hello Moon`, then refresh, on your web page, you should notice a change.
 The `<p>` stands for _paragraph_, and is used to wrap text with some built in formatting rules.
 Always make sure to close your tags - if you've left a tag open, subsequent tags may be interpreted by the browser as _nested_ within the first tag.

 #### `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>`

 Aside from paragraphs, it would be nice to be able to indicate headings and subheadings in our page.
-The way we do this is by using the `h` tag, written from largest to smallest as `<h1>` down to `<h6>`.
+The way we do this is by using _heading_ tags, written from largest to smallest as `<h1>` down to `<h6>`.
 Headings are useful for search engine optimization, with the largest heading, `<h1>`, carrying the highest importance to search engines.